junxit/us-congress-bills-115/metadata.md

 - 2018-02-07 — Introduced in House
 - 2018-02-07 — Referred to the House Committee on Veterans' Affairs.
 - 2018-02-07 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2018-03-20 — Subcommittee Hearings Held.
+- 2018-05-08 — Committee Consideration and Mark-up Session Held.
+- 2018-05-08 — Ordered to be Reported by Voice Vote.
+- 2018-05-08 — Subcommittee on Disability Assistance and Memorial Affairs Discharged.
+- 2018-05-18 — Placed on the Union Calendar, Calendar No. 531.
+- 2018-05-18 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-688.
+- 2018-05-18 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-688.